t-edson/bootstable/README.md

       columnsEd: null,         //Index to editable columns.
 If null, all columns will be editables.
 Ex.: "1,2,3,4,5"
       $addButton: null,        //Jquery object of "Add" button.
 OBSOLETE.
+      bootstrap: true,         //Indicates if library is going to worl with Bootstrap library.
       onEdit: function() {},   //Called after edition
       onBeforeDelete: function() {}, //Called before deletion
       onDelete: function() {}, //Called after deletion